Mar 31 2010

 Question: Which parent is sitting on the eggs?
 What role do the parents play during incubation?

-Answer: Incubation does not begin until the third or fourth egg is laid and lasts until the eggs hatch 33-35 days later.
+Answer: Incubation does not begin until the third or fourth egg is laid and lasts until the eggs hatch in about 32 days.

 The peregrines’ typical daily routine during incubation is: